fun4seb/GitNotes/2021 ~ Fall/GEOG 374/GEOG374 - Week 2.md

 - Impacts of earthworms increases with diversity in earthworm ecological groups (greater disturbance level)

-# Vegetative Reproduction
-- **Vegetative reproduction** = any form of asexual reproduction occurring in plants in which a new plant grows from a fragment of the parent plant or grows from a specialized reproductive structure

-- **Ways in which plants reproduce include:**
-    - Underground organs (tuber, bulb, rhizomes)
-    - Root suckers
-    - Stolon
-    - Layering
-    - Sprouts
-    - Plantlets
-    - Bulbils (above ground bulbs)
-    - Clonal fragmentation
-    - Seeds

-- Some plants can both reproduce sexually and vegetatively
-    - Plants produce vegetatively when there are unfavorable conditions

-## Plant Clones
-- **Ramet** = refers to a single physiological individual produced by clonal propagation; a single "clone"
-- **Genet** = refers to a group of ramets that originate from a single seed

 # Regenerative Strategies of Plants
 - Regeneration methods:
     - **Vegetative** = new vegetative shoots remaining attached to parent plant until well established